aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     --8<-- "examples/idempotency/src/getting_started_with_idempotency_payload.json"
     ```

-##### Redis SSL connections
+##### Cache SSL connections

 We recommend using AWS Secrets Manager to store and rotate certificates safely, and the [Parameters feature](./parameters.md){target="_blank"} to fetch and cache optimally.

-For advanced configurations, we recommend using an existing Redis client for optimal compatibility like SSL certificates and timeout.
+For advanced configurations, we recommend using an existing Valkey client for optimal compatibility like SSL certificates and timeout.

 === "Advanced configuration using AWS Secrets"
     ```python title="using_redis_client_with_aws_secrets.py" hl_lines="9-11 13 15 25"